 Serve on top of tortilla chips, tortillas, or a bed of rice.
 All Cafe Rio style recipes listed and linked on post.

--If using Boston butt, or pork butt, count on about 1/2 of the total pounds before cooking being discarded (after cooking).
-The fat will need to be picked off and thrown away.
+If using Boston butt, or pork butt, count on about 1/2 of the total pounds before cooking being discarded (after cooking).
+The fat will need to be removed and discarded.

 -I use both homemade and canned red enchilada sauce for this recipe.
 I believe homemade is best, but it's very difficult to taste the difference between homemade and canned when the brown sugar and green chiles are added!
 The link for my homemade sauce is on this post under the last paragraph "secret tips from former employees".
 It takes about 5 minutes to make.

 -As stated in the post, I did not marinate the pork in the sauce before cooking.
 My slow cooked method posted previously recommends marinating, but this recipe does not.